wp-plugins/ultimate-auction/README.txt

 The **Ultimate Wordpress Auction** plugin allows easy and quick way to set up a professional auction website in ebay style.

-Hosting auctions on WP is something that not a single one of the plugins has ever gotten really right.
-This plugin aims to fix that.

 Simple and flexible, Ultimate Wordpress Auction plugin works with any WordPress theme.
 Lots of features, very configurable.
 Easy to setup.
 Great support.